 - All wines sold during the 12 days of the California Mid-State Fair must be entered in the Central Coast Wine Competition.

-- Gold Medal Wine Tasting, on Friday, July 20, is returning to the Mid-State Fair for its second year.
-Gold medal winning wineries of the CCWC are invited to feature their top rated wines for a consumer wine tasting in Mission Square Plaza.
+- The Gold medal wine tasting is an event where winning wineries of the CCWC are invited to feature their top rated wines for a consumer wine tasting in Mission Square Plaza.
 This precedes the annual Wine Industry Awards.

 The Central Coast Wine Competition is an independent event operated by six California fairs and is in no way related to or in conjunction with any wine trade organization.